-- AR 85.
-In relation to work-life balance information, round-the-clock working measures could relate to long or split shifts for continuous operations and multi-day assignments for remoted locations. - AR 86.
-When disclosing its policies, actions and targets on housing facilities and access to basic services, the undertaking may specify whether it takes into consideration the specific needs of female workers. - AR 87.
-When disclosing according to ESRS S1-13, the undertaking may disclose whether the trainings it provides to its own workforce include prevention against sexual harassment and discrimination. - AR 88.
+- AR 87.
+In relation to work-life balance information, round-the-clock working measures could relate to long or split shifts for continuous operations and multi-day assignments for remoted locations. - AR 88.
+When disclosing its policies, actions and targets on housing facilities and access to basic services, the undertaking may specify whether it takes into consideration the specific needs of female workers. - AR 89.
+When disclosing according to ESRS S1-13, the undertaking may disclose whether the trainings it provides to its own workforce include prevention against sexual harassment and discrimination. - AR 90.
 When disclosing according to the requirements of ESRS S1 Own workforce, the undertaking may refer to the table below for examples of policies, actions and targets:

-Social and human rights matters: Non-exhaustive list of factors to consider in Materiality Assessment: Examples of policies: Examples of actions: Examples of targets: Secure % of posted workers in own Policies on the Reducing the Reducing the employment workforce use of non- percentage of non- percentage of non- % of migrant workers in own employee employee workers in employee workers in its workforce workers in the its own workforce; own workforce; workforce; Ensuring that the Ensuring that the Policies on the migrant workers are migrant workers are use of migrant engaged on engaged on equivalent workers in the equivalent terms and terms and conditions to workforce conditions to non- non-migrant workers migrant workers Working time % of workers regularly Policies on Increased percentage Increased percentage working multi-day away- advance notice of workers with of workers with regular from-home assignments of scheduling, regular schedules schedules % of workers regularly multi-day away- Increased advance Increased advance working evening shifts from-home notice of scheduling notice of scheduling % of workers regularly assignments, Reducing percentage Reducing percentage working night shifts and evening, of multi-day away- of multi-day away-from- % of workers regularly night and from-home home assignments, working on Saturdays and/or weekend work assignments, and and evening, night and Sundays weekend work evening, night and weekend work Adequate wages Allowances for housing for away-from-home assignments Policies for housing allowances Increasing housing allowances Adequate housing allowances Freedom of association/ collective bargaining including the rate of workers covered by collective agreements % of workers affected by major work stoppages Percentage of workers affected by major work stoppages Percentage of workers affected by major work stoppages
+Social and Non-exhaustive list of Examples of Examples of Examples of targets: human rights factors to consider in policies: actions: matters: Materiality Assessment: Secure % of posted workers in own Policies on the Reducing the Reducing the employment workforce use of non- percentage of non- percentage of non- % of migrant workers in own employee employee workers in its workforce workers in the its own workforce; own workforce; workforce; Ensuring that the Ensuring that the Policies on the migrant workers are migrant workers are use of migrant engaged on engaged on equivalent workers in the equivalent terms and terms and conditions to workforce conditions to non- non-migrant workers migrant workers Working time % of workers regularly Policies on Increased percentage Increased percentage working multi-day away- advance notice of workers with of workers with regular from-home assignments of scheduling, regular schedules schedules % of workers regularly multi-day away- Increased advance Increased advance working evening shifts from-home notice of scheduling notice of scheduling % of workers regularly assignments, Reducing percentage Reducing percentage working night shifts and evening, of multi-day away-from- % of workers regularly night and from-home home assignments, working on Saturdays and/or weekend work assignments, and and evening, night and Sundays evening, night and weekend work weekend work Adequate wages Allowances for housing for Policies for Increasing housing Adequate housing away-from-home housing allowances allowances assignments allowances Freedom of % of posted workers in own % of workers Percentage of Percentage of workers association/ affected by major affected by major work collective work stoppages major work stoppages stoppages bargaining including the rate of workers covered by collective agreements

-&lt;sup>14 Directive 2006/21/EC of the European Parliament and of the Council of 15 March 2006 on the management of waste from extractive industries and amending Directive 2004/35/EC - Statement by the European Parliament, the Council and the Commission
+14 Directive 2006/21/EC of the European Parliament and of the Council of 15 March 2006 on the management of waste from extractive industries and amending Directive 2004/35/EC - Statement by the European Parliament, the Council and the Commission